flowtsohg/glsl-minifier/README.md

 Features:
 * Removes unneeded whitespace.
 * Renames struct/function/function argument/function local variables/varying variable names.
-* Optionally renames uniform variables, attribute variables, and struct members.
+* Optionally renames uniform variables, attribute variables, and struct members (read on to see how to access them).
 * Removes useless zeroes from numbers, converts hexadecimal numbers to decimal numbers, and changes decimal numbers to exponent representation if it's shorter.
 `0.1 => .1`
 `1.0 => 1.`